MZerbe/vc-prac-22/docs/01_1_stylegan.md

 # 01_1 - StyleGAN
 StyleGAN is an evolution of a traditional GAN (ProGAN).
-In order to understand which problems StyleGAN tries to solve and how this is done and how this is done, it is necessary to understand how traditional GANs are structured.
+In order to understand which problems StyleGAN tries to solve and how this is done, it is necessary to understand how traditional GANs are structured.

 ## Traditionelle GANs